 - Staff levels in many emergency rooms are more skeletal during the weekend.
 These shortages can exacerbate problems with being given a diagnosis, assessment, advice or treatment.
 If you are in any doubt about a diagnosis, worsening symptoms or the information provided, either see your GP or return to the A&E department

-- Emergency medical personal and general practitioners don’t always have specialised knowledge of brain injury.
+- Emergency medical personnel and general practitioners don’t always have specialised knowledge of brain injury.
 If you are concerned, ask to see a neurological specialist or, if one is not on duty, ask for a referral appointment

 - Some brain injuries are overlooked or not given priority when other injuries take precedence.
 Voice your concerns if symptoms develop or persist.

-- If a brain injury is considered to be a concussion or ‘mild’ traumatic brain injury you might struggle to get medical support.
+- If a brain injury is considered to be a concussion or ‘mild’ traumatic brain injury, you might struggle to get medical support.
 Be prepared to be assertive if symptoms persist for longer than 3 months

 - You may not be given information to take home with you or a follow-up appointment and may worry about assessing what to do next.
 If symptoms worsen, you should seek urgent medical help.
-If symptoms persist but don’t get worse speak to your doctor
+If symptoms persist but don’t get worse, speak to your doctor

 - What to do if symptoms persist or become worse